WebHare/proxy/README.md

 This project contains the configuration server for a webhare reverse proxy.

-## Packaging etc
-We've removed the package from github.com from now. we may put it back once we've decided how we'll solve the gitlab-registry.b-lex.com/webhare_com/servermanagement:nginx-machine-latest dependency as we don't want to duplicate that work but don't want to publish the full webhare_com/servermanagement repository

 ## Installation
 You should set up a data dir for the /opt/webhare-proxy/data/ volume.